Baruch Lanner: Crimes

-In 2000, an investigative series published in The Jewish Week alleged that Lanner had physically and sexually abused young people for decades.
+In 2000, an investigative series published in The Jewish Week alleged that Lanner had physically and sexually abused young kids for decades.
 Lanner resigned the day after it was published.
 The story, "Stolen Innocence," later won an award for "meritorious journalism."

 An investigation was conducted by the Orthodox Union (OU).
 The investigating committee, headed by then-Hillel President Richard Joel, spent over $1 million interviewing more than 140 people and issued a 330-page report detailing the abuse.
 The report alleged that Lanner had physically, sexually and emotionally abused dozens of teenagers, including fondling girls and kneeing boys in the groin, and that the abuse had begun in 1970.
 As a result of the report, the executive vice president of the OU, Rabbi Raphael Butler, resigned.
 He had been criticized for failing to act on earlier complaints.

 Lanner was convicted in 2002 of sexually abusing two teenage girls who attended the religious school where he had been principal, and sentenced to seven years in prison.
 An appeals court dismissed one of the child endangerment charges in 2005.
 He was released on parole on January 10, 2008, and was given parole for four years.